top of page

 This temple complex dates back to the 8th century and is dedicated to the Hindu deities Rama, Lakshmana, and Sita.

 It was very badly damaged in a devastating earthquake in 1905.
-Much of the complex now lies in ruins but what remains demonstrates the skill of these early stone masons as the intricate carvings are exquisite.
+Much of the complex now lies in ruins but what remains demonstrates the skill of these early stonemasons as the intricate carvings are exquisite.

 We arrive back at the hotel exhausted but need to venture out once more to eat and we find a really great restaurant.